underscoreio/underscoreio/src/html/_events/2015-06-11-advanced-scala-shapeless.md

 summary: |
   Miles Sabin leads a workshop into the design and use of *shapeless*.

-  This workshop takes place on the Friday following [Scala Days](http://event.scaladays.org/scaladays-amsterdam-2015).
+  This workshop takes place on the Thursday following [Scala Days](http://event.scaladays.org/scaladays-amsterdam-2015).
 bookingLinks:
   - text:  Sign up now - FREE<br>